Janderson-Mazzine/Janderson-Mazzine/README.md

-- 👋 Hi, my name is Janderson, I am a Brasilian mechanical engineer and Maths Teacher
+- 👋 Hi, my name is Janderson, I am a Brasilian mechanical engineer and future math teacher
 - 👀 I’m interested in engineering, computation and animes!
 - 🌱 I’m currently learning FreeCAD, Data Science, Python and PowerBI.
 - 💞️ I’m looking to collaborate on any project to develop my skills.